RS-2200

 The Rocketdyne RS-2200 was an experimental linear aerospike rocket engine developed by Rocketdyne for Lockheed Martin's VentureStar program.
 The program was ultimately cancelled in 2001 before any RS-2200 engines were assembled.

 XRS-2200

-The XRS-2200 was a subscale testbed engine that was intended to be developed into the full-scale RS-2200.
-This engine, unlike its full-scale counterpart, made it to the test stand and accumulated approximately 1,600 seconds of hot-fire testing.
+The XRS-2200 was a subscale testbed engine intended to be developed into the full-scale RS-2200.
+Unlike its full-scale counterpart, this engine made it to the test stand and accumulated approximately 1,600 seconds of hot-fire testing.